Five TTS engines, five different tradeoffs. Here’s a quick rundown:

 Engine 5: Azure Cognitive Services TTS

-Azure's neural voices are competitive with ElevenLabs for quality and support SSML for fine-grained control.
+Azure's neural voices are high quality and support SSML.

 import azure.cognitiveservices.speech as speechsdk